ularc/zurada/software/conda.rst

 Loading the miniforge3 module and the base environment
 ------------------------------------------------------

-After logging into LARCC, you can start using Miniforge by loading the miniforge3 module with the command:
+After logging into Zurada, you can start using Miniforge by loading the miniforge3 module with the command:

 .. code-block:: bash